paulinho-16/MEIC-ASSO/docs/scraping.md

 - Can also become a **God Object** coupled to all classes of an app
 - If you wanted to use our API outside the Flutter app, you would need to create another Facade in another environment
 - In our specific situation, the facade can be a too generic and may require the client to further implement methods on top of the facade to reduce the logic even more
+- May become a performance bottleneck if user information needs and query capabilities do not match.

 ### Results Cache